 Where to stay?
 How about the highest hotel in France, Refuge de Solaise, for a night above the clouds?
 Or go big at the grandiose Airelles Val d’Isère.
 And if you’re eco-minded, the Mont Blanc chalet on the edge of Rogoney Forest is your green dream come true.

-Step into Kitzbühel, where the medieval charm rivals that of any Alpine beauty contest, making it a top contender among the Best Ski Trips in Europe.
+Step into Kitzbühel, where the medieval charm rivals that of any Alpine beauty contest, making it a top contender among the Best Ski Resorts in Europe.
 With its frescoed façades and pastel townhouses, it’s like an Austrian St Moritz that’s stuck in a vintage postcard.
 The town’s rich history, from Ian Fleming’s escapades to the legendary Hahnenkamm race, adds a dose of thrilling nostalgia.

 Where to stay?
 For a touch of timelessness, Schloss Lebenberg and Tennerhof offer a throwback vibe.
 But if you’re craving a hint of modernity, check out the Six Senses Residences—40 villas nestled in a pine forest that whisper, “Change is on the horizon.”